 4. White is Complicated

 If anyone has tried to pick a white paint before knows the pain of going down this rabbit hole.
 There are waaaaay too many choices.
 The one thing that I have learnt from my studies and painting furniture that all neutrals and white paints have undertones.
-White paint has four main undertones.
+White paint has four main categories.
 There is a blue-white, a true white, an off white and creme.
+Three of these whites have undertones.
+Undertones are secondary colours you can see through the main colour.
 If you don’t have your undertones working with your colours and hard fixtures in the room, something will instinctively be off, but most likely you will not know why.
 This leads me to my fourth point – White is complicated.

 After we laid the Marble Carra floor, I discovered that this tile has a blue undertone, and the best neutral or white to go with this tile is a blue-white.
 I nailed it with the Stonington Grey on the wall because it has a blue undertone, but I only just made the cut with Alabaster White.
 As I mentioned before this white is an off white.
 A better white would have been a blue or true white.
 I got away with it because the stone we choose was an off white ( they call it a true white in the store but it is not) while all the bathroom fixtures, subway tile, toilet, bath is a true white.
 It looks like I have made considered choices when in fact, I just got lucky!